haiwen/seafile-user-manual/en/sharing_collaboration/folder_permission.md

 This way the permission for James will overwrite the permission set to the group, making B only visible for James.

 In the second case, you don't want James to see folder B. The solution is simple: you just set sub-folder invisible for James.

+## Folder Permissions and File Syncing

+Folder permissions have the below effects to file syncing:

+* If you set read-write or read-only folder permissions for a sub-folder in a shared library or shared folder, the files in the library/folder can be synced with Seafile client and SeaDrive client.
+* If you set online-read-write or online-read-only folder permissions for a sub-folder in a shared library or shared folder, the files in the library/folder can **NOT** be synced with Seafile client and SeaDrive client.
+* If you set online-read-write or online-read-only folder permissions for a sub-folder in a shared library or shared folder, the library/folder can be synced with Seafile client and SeaDrive client. **But the invisible sub-folder will not be synced.**